On the generalized Nash problem for smooth germs and adjacencies of curve singularities: Inclusions of maximal divisorial sets in the arc space of

 The space of arcs $\mathcal{X}_\infty$ may be endowed canonically with a structure of affine scheme over $X$, as inverse limit of jet spaces at all truncation orders.

 We will only consider arcs through the origin, so an \emph{arc} will be always through the origin.

 As when $(X,O)$ is smooth, we say that $S$ is a \emph{model} of $(X,O)$ if:

-is a proper birational map.
-The divisor $E$ is the preimage of $0$ and is called the \emph{exceptional divisor}.
+is a proper birational map and $S$ is smooth.
+The divisor $E$ is the preimage of $O$ and is called the \emph{exceptional divisor}.
 Let $E=\cup_{k=1}^rE_k$ be the decomposition of $E$ into irreducible components.
 As in Section \ref{sec:not}, we can talk about the \emph{minimal model} in which a divisor $D$ appears.

-Given any model $S$ of $X$, by the valuative criterion of properness, any arc $\gamma$ admits a unique lifting:
+Given any model $S$ of $X$, by the valuative criterion of properness, any non-constant arc $\gamma$ admits a unique lifting:

 Of course, if $\gamma$ is convergent, so is $\widetilde{\gamma}$.

 \begin{defn} An arc is said \emph{to have a transverse lifting} to $S$ if its lifting $\widetilde{\gamma}$ to $S$ meets only one irreducible component $E_k$ transversely at a smooth point of $E$.
 An arc is said \emph{to have a transverse lifting by a divisor $F$} if its lifting to the minimal model of $F$ meets $F$ transversally at a smooth point of the exceptional divisor. \end{defn}